Writing Tests

 });

-The second variant is object.
-We will create the so-called TestCase, which is a class where individual units are represented by methods whose names begin with test–.
+The second variant is object-oriented.
+We create a so-called TestCase, which is a class where individual units are represented

 class RectangleTest extends Tester\TestCase